Home / Guides / Pressure Washing

 MayPeak season begins.
 Full schedule.
 Raise prices if you're booked 2+ weeks out.
 Start offering deck staining as upsell.

 JulyPeak.
-Hottest month — drink water, start early.
+Hottest month so drink water and start early.
 Add house washing and soft wash jobs for higher ticket prices.

 AugustPeak.
 Back-to-school means less residential but commercial stays strong.
 Push recurring contracts.

 SeptemberStill busy.
-Fall prep — customers want clean driveways before holidays.
+Customers want clean driveways before holidays.
 Push quarterly maintenance plans.

 OctoberWinding down in northern states.
 Push hard on final bookings.
 Southern states still going strong.